Lower Limb Swelling: Causes and Solutions

 featured image_lower limb swelling

-This results from a disruption to the venous circulation system and lymphatic systems or to an interruption of the balance of fluid in your cells.
+This results from a disruption to the venous circulation system and lymphatic systems.

 Pregnancy